craftercms/docs/source/.new-ia/getting-started/your-first-project/templated/index.rst

 - how to edit a section in the site
 - how to publish the page we created above

-It is assumed that you have followed the steps in the :ref:`Getting Started <newIa-getting-started>` to install Crafter CMS and login.
+It is assumed that you have followed the steps in the :ref:`Getting Started <newIa-getting-started>` to install CrafterCMS and login.

 Let's get started building your first editorial website!